retrofox/nodejs-doc-es/api.markdown

 Todos los emisores de eventos (EventEmitters) emiten el evento `'newListener'` al ser agregadas nuevas funciones listeners.

-When an `EventEmitter` experiences an error, the typical action is to emit an `'error'` event.
-Error events are special--if there is no handler for them they will print a stack trace and exit the program.

 Cuando un `EventEmitter` encuentra un error, la acción usual a tomar es emitir un evento `'error'`.
 Los eventos de error son especiales--si no hay un handler para ellos, mostrarán un stack trace y detendrán el programa.